-“MATLAB, Simulink, and xPC Target provide a robust, flexible, and efficient means of integrating the many different technologies that cochlear implants require.
+“MATLAB, Simulink, and Simulink Real-Time provide a robust, flexible, and efficient means of integrating the many different technologies that cochlear implants require.
 We identify the best ideas faster, and our recipients experience the improvements in real-time tests, which are essential to our research.”

 Dr. John Heasman, Cochlear Limited